Self-fulfilling prophecy: Roman

 The story of Romulus and Remus is another example.
 According to legend, a man overthrew his brother, the king.
 He then ordered that his two nephews, Romulus and Remus, be drowned, fearing that they would someday kill him as he did to his brother.
 The boys were placed in a basket and thrown in the Tiber River.
 A wolf found the babies and she raised them.
 Later, a shepherd found the twins and named them Romulus and Remus.
-As teenagers, they found out who they were.
-They killed their uncle, fulfilling the prophecy.
+As teenagers, they discovered their heritage, and killed their uncle in revenge, fulfilling the prophecy.

 Arabic

 A variation of the self-fulfilling prophecy is the self-fulfilling dream, which dates back to medieval Arabic literature.
 Several tales in the One Thousand and One Nights, also known as the Arabian Nights, use this device to foreshadow what is going to happen, as a special form of literary prolepsis.
 A notable example is "The Ruined Man Who Became Rich Again Through a Dream", in which a man is told in his dream to leave his native city of Baghdad and travel to Cairo, where he will discover the whereabouts of some hidden treasure.
 The man travels there and experiences misfortune after losing belief in the prophecy, ending up in jail, where he tells his dream to a police officer.
 The officer mocks the idea of foreboding dreams and tells the protagonist that he himself had a dream about a house with a courtyard and fountain in Baghdad where treasure is buried under the fountain.
 The man recognizes the place as his own house and, after he is released from jail, he returns home and digs up the treasure.
 In other words, the foreboding dream not only predicted the future, but the dream was the cause of its prediction coming true.
 A variant of this story later appears in English folklore as the "Pedlar of Swaffham".

 Another variation of the self-fulfilling prophecy can be seen in "The Tale of Attaf", where Harun al-Rashid consults his library (the House of Wisdom), reads a random book, "falls to laughing and weeping and dismisses the faithful vizier" Ja'far ibn Yahya from sight.
 Ja'far, "disturbed and upset flees Baghdad and plunges into a series of adventures in Damascus, involving Attaf and the woman whom Attaf eventually marries."
 After returning to Baghdad, Ja'far reads the same book that caused Harun to laugh and weep, and discovers that it describes his own adventures with Attaf.
 In other words, it was Harun's reading of the book that provoked the adventures described in the book to take place.
 This is an early example of reverse causality.
 In the 12th century, this tale was translated into Latin by Petrus Alphonsi and included in his Disciplina Clericalis.
 In the 14th century, a version of this tale also appears in the Gesta Romanorum and Giovanni Boccaccio's The Decameron.